Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/1-get-started.md

 ### docker

-For ease of learning, without any risk of harming you computer setup, the required compiler and FVP are provided as a docker container that you can fetch from the internet to get instantly started.
-However, the ``Dockerfile`` to build the container is available as well should you prefer to build it yourself or study how it's build.
+For ease of learning, without any risk of harming your computer setup, the required compiler and FVP are provided as a docker container that you can fetch from the internet to get instantly started.
+However, the ``Dockerfile`` to build the container is available as well should you prefer to build it yourself or study how it's built.

 {{% notice Note %}}
 This learning path should also work without ``docker``, the only assumption is